I had just finished a walking tour of the Royal Canadian Mint when I saw it. Right there, out in the open, was a 400-ounce bar of pure gold.

 The test methods I've described so far apply to pretty much any form of "investment" gold.
 But if you take the leap and acquire a larger-sized gold item, there are a few other tests that can be performed for veracity.

-Fake Gold Test #5: AssayOne option is known as the fire assay test.
+Another option to know if your gold is real is known as the fire assay test.
 This is typically used by gold explorers/miners who require absolute certainty that their drilled samples are the real thing.

 Fire assays are an ancient method.
 They are the most widely used and considered the most reliable.
 The downside is that it involves drilling into the gold bar to provide at least 0.5 gram (0.2 ounce) to be tested.
 Some feel removing even a small quantity of the bar will take away from its integrity.
 But some gold bullion dealers, for their own assurance, will decide to cut your bar if you've agreed to sell it to them.